AlenPelin/keo-studio/_portfolio/melbourne-sky-x-vsco-by-keo-studio-photography.md

 The full gallery is [HERE](https://keo-studio.pixieset.com/melbourneskyxvsco/).

 I live in Docklands, nearest suburb of Mebourne, Australia.
 I was blessed with a good view on [Melbourne Star the Observation Wheel](https://www.melbournestar.com/).
-I had been observing beautiful sky, sunruses and sunsets
+I had been observing beautiful sky, sunrises and sunsets till I realised that I had a lot of amazing photos of Melbourne Sky.

+And then I decided to salute my love to Melbourne and create a project about it.
+It is mix of a nature photography, urban photography and personal project.